gludescher/qulture_challenge/README.md

 1. No employee may have more than one manager;
 2. No employee may have a manager from another company;
-3. No employee of someone above itself in the chain of management, i.e. there can be no structure loops.
+3. No employee may be manager of someone above itself in the chain of management, i.e. there can be no structure loops.

 To make the third constraint clearer, let's use an example.
 Take, for instance, the company Dunder Mifflin, structured as follows in the application: